- 19 Feb 2026

 The idea

 Back in Ukraine, I couldn't stop thinking about it.
 At the time, we didn't have anything like that locally.
 The idea sat in my head until COVID lockdowns arrived and private life slowed down.
-I needed some inspiration.
-Something messy and real.
+I needed inspiration—something messy and real.

 That's how ChargeBro started: a powerbank-sharing "startup" built by one developer, mostly at night, during a year when the world was paused.